edwardlavender/Tools4ETS/README.md

 processing and modelling decisions for model performance and ecological inferences.

-This includes functions which facilitate posterior simulation from generalised additive models (GAMs), a widely used modelling approach in ecology; namely:

-  - **Posterior simulation of expected values.**
-    `simulate_posterior_mu()` can be used to simulate from the posterior of a GAM to compute ecologically-meaningful metrics, with confidence intervals, which are not directly estimated by a model.
-  - **Posterior simulation of new observed values.**
-    `simulate_posterior_obs()` can be used to simulate new ‘observations’ from a model, accounting for uncertainty in fitted coefficients, expected values, predictions and
-    autocorrelation.
-  - **Summarising the posterior distribution.** `summarise_posterior()`
-    can be used to summarise posterior matrices (e.g. so that that they can be plotted with `prettyGraphics::add_model_predictions()`.)

-This also includes function for simulating *de novo* timeseries with known properties; namely:
+This includes functions for simulating *de novo* timeseries with known properties; namely:

   - **Dataframe assembly.** `assemble_ts()` can be used to simulate timeseries dataframes with timestamps for multiple factor levels (if